AndreAugusto11/fabric-ethereum-token-bridging/Documentation/test-specification.md

 (we can also include the operations to rollback)

 Test cases:
-- `USER A FI` locks the asset reference in the Asset Reference chaincode successfully, and `USER B FI` is not able to lock the same asset until it is unlocked by `USER A FI`.
+- `USER A FI` locks the asset reference in the Asset Reference chaincode successfully. `USER B FI` tries to lock the same asset.
+Should fail because the asset was already locked.
 - `USER A FI` creates an asset reference in the Asset Reference chaincode successfully.
 - `USER A FI` deletes an existing asset reference in the Asset Reference chaincode successfully.
-- `USER A FI` escrows 100 CBDC and those tokens are transferred to the account of `BRIDGING ENTITY FI`. `USER A FI` has no longer control of those assets.
+- `USER A FI` escrows 100 CBDC and those tokens are transferred to the account of `BRIDGING ENTITY FI`. `USER A FI` tries to transfer the same 100 CDBC to `USER B FI`.
+Should fail because the CBDC were escrowed.

 ## EVM Gateway Unit Testing
 Goals: